radhikag0497/Audio-Processing/README.md

 ### I am doing following Audio Processing Techniques :

 > Play an audio / Listen audio : listen_audio.py

-in order to run this file pass filename as argument
+in order to run this script, pass filename as argument

 > Plot the Audio Signals  : Audio_processing_and_cleaning.py